2lambda123/iotaledger-wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 ## Quick Start Guide

 1. Checkout the project:

     ```shell
     git clone https://github.com/iotaledger/wasp.git
     ```

-2. Mode into the project directory and check out the `develop` branch:
+2. Move into the project directory and check out the `develop` branch:

     ```shell
    cd wasp
    git checkout develop
     ```

-3. Move into the `tools/devnet` folder:
+3. Move into the `tools/local-setup` folder:

     ```shell
-     cd tools/devnet
+     cd tools/local-setup
     ```

 4. Run the following command to start the setup.